Skip to content

 Colonial authorities understood, at least intuitively, that these societies represented a rival source of power.
 A colonial administration that ruled through appointed chiefs and district commissioners could not tolerate a parallel system of governance operating beneath the surface, one that commanded deeper loyalty and older legitimacy than anything the colonial state could offer.

-The assault was multi-pronged.
+The attack came from several directions.
 Missionaries, who served as what one scholar has described as “the religious arms of the imperialist powers,” led the ideological campaign.
 African spiritual practices were labelled as superstition, witchcraft, and devil worship.
 Sacred sites were destroyed.
 Traditional rituals were prohibited.
 Indigenous knowledge systems were dismissed as irrelevant to progress.
 Schools and courts established by colonial institutions were designed to replace the educational and judicial functions that societies like Poro, Ogboni, and Ekpe had performed for centuries.

-The Tswana chiefs of southern Africa who resisted Christianity were removed with the assistance of colonial governments.
-Missionaries explicitly expressed frustration that chiefs and political systems “needed to be destroyed before conversion and change could take place.”
-The destruction of indigenous governance was not collateral damage.
-It was the point.
+Tswana chiefs in southern Africa who resisted Christianity were removed with the assistance of colonial governments.
+Some missionaries openly argued that existing chiefs and political systems had to be destroyed before conversion and social change could happen, showing how the destruction of indigenous governance formed part of the colonial project itself.

 How Secret Societies Fought Back